close

 Pay over time with Affirm Learn More

-Front Drive Line / Suspension
+Front Drive Line and Suspension

 For new riders entering the UTV and Powersports world, it can be challenging to distinguish the differences between various models and editions of Polaris Ranger Crew.
 For instance, the Highlifter Crew 1000 is significantly different from the regular Crew 1000 in the driveline, bigger front differentials and prop shafts, 28" stock tires, arched a-arms, snorkels, and draining half doors.
 To determine the different internals, one must look beyond the machine's appearance.
 It is important to identify normal driving noises and sounds.
 In one instance, a Highlifter 1000 Crew owner complained of a strange front-end noise that made him consider trading the machine in.
 After being sent a driveline from Sandcraft RCR, the noises stopped.
 If you lack the tools or time to repair or replace parts, find a reputable mechanic who can diagnose the issue while driving the vehicle, especially with regards to the front driveline.